oxylabs/resisessiontest/README.md

 # Residential Proxies Session Retention Tester

-Tool to test % of session that manage to stay active for 10 minutes.
+Tool to test % of sessions that manage to stay active for ~10 minutes.

 Params: